threader/AltanOS/Readme.md

 * Remove the 'Window snapping' 'feature' on Windows 11 to avoid an aneurisme.
 * Revert to 'Old context menu' on Windows 11, again to avoid an aneurisme.
 * Mouse is set to (hopefully) jump to a prompt and land on the default answer, this saves time.
-* Revert8Plus (turns windows 10/11 into Windows7) install script is downloaded but not initialized.
+* # Revert8Plus (turns windows 10/11 into Windows7) install script is downloaded but not initialized.
 * Black theme enabled in harden.reg. - Must bother to split this soon - there migt be a bug here leading to black text on dark windows, before first reboot?

-In harden.reg (- ofc.. where else would you logically put the taskbar colour settings?)
+Also in harden.reg (- ofc.. where else would you logically put the taskbar colour settings?)
 The following settings live there, that are turned off because they are untested.

 ```console